Our Instructors & Staff Members

 Michael Shounoda (3rd Degree/Assistant Instructor)

-Sensei Michael, a recent high school graduate, earned his black belt through the AKA kids program.
+Sensei Shounoda, a recent high school graduate, earned his black belt through the AKA kids program.
 Through dedication and study, he was able to test for his sensei title and passed.
 He will now continue learning through teaching and pass on what he has learned.
+He currently attends the University of Tennessee.

 He was promoted to 3rd Dan black belt in Sept 2017.

 Chase Smith (3rd Dan/Assistant Instructor)

-Sensei Chase,3rd Dan, began training at a young age with the desire to become a black belt.
+Sensei Smith, 3rd Dan, began training at a young age with the desire to become a black belt.
 He achieved this goal in the kids class and spent some time as a junior black belt while he continued learning.
 Chase successfully tested to become a sensei and is beginning a new journey as a teacher.
 Because of his hard work and dedication to the AKA Sensei Chase was promoted to 3rd Dan on Sept 29, 2018.
+Sensei is a Senior at Page High School.

 Bailey Shelton (2nd Dan/Assistant Instructor)